workoholyguy/IOT-DIGITAL-FOUNTAIN-CONTROL-ANDRODI-PYTHON/PREDICTION FOUNTAIN STATUS/Readme.md

-# IoT Team Project - Predict fountain status in real time
+# IoT Team Project - Predict fountain status in real-time (Missing Train Model ".pt" file)

 This program, part of the IoT Team Project, is implemented using the Python language, actively monitoring data in Firestore, and providing real-time predictions for the fountain's overall status, fountain light status, and fountain music status.
 The following is its directory structure: